 Whitening strips use bleach agents to combat surface stains.
 They often contain the active ingredient, peroxide bleach.
 You will find most whitening strips made out of polyethylene, which is a thin, plastic.
 These plastic strips coated in peroxide bleach rest on your teeth so that the active ingredient can come in contact with the enamel.
 Always read the packaging to determine how you should you apply the strips and for how long.

 Are Teeth Whitening Strips Safe?

 Teeth whitening strips are safe as long as they don’t use the ingredient chlorine dioxide.
-This chemical is the same chemical used to clean swimming pools, therefore it will destroy your enamel.
+People often ask about some of the more popular products, asking questions such as “Are Crest White Strips safe?”.
+These, and many of the other more famous over the counter products don’t use chlorine dioxide, but be sure to pay close attention to the ingredients, as often times formulations change.
+Chlorine dioxide is the same chemical used to clean swimming pools, therefore it will destroy your enamel.
 Teeth whitening products with this chemical will argue they can make your teeth whiter, however, the chlorine dioxide will begin to eat away your surface enamel to make teeth whiter, which is a very unsafe technique.